CriticalFuturistics/TravelersFate/README.md

 # Travelers Fate
-A Doungeons and Dragons Companion Web App
+A Dungeons and Dragons Companion Web App